Mathics3/Mathics3-development-guide/docs/project-administration/releasing/mathics-django.rst

     $ git pull

-Check Mathics-Django package from github
+Check Mathics3 Django package from github
 =========================================

 TODO: turn this into a script in ``admin-tools``